DETAILED ACTION

 displaying the received list of documents on the display device in a manner that allows for selection of one of the documents (See FIG. 8 and paragraph 32, in view of paragraphs 20–21, wherein jobs, which are stored as pages of a project form, are displayed to the user for selection; see also FIG. 1);

-sending to the server the selected documents (See FIG. 1 and paragraphs 17–18 and 21, wherein the selected job page is retrieved, including any information on the job page); and
+sending to the server the selected one of the documents (See FIG. 1 and paragraphs 17–18 and 21, wherein the selected job page is retrieved, including any information on the job page);

-receiving from the server the retrieved documents (See FIG. 1 and paragraphs 17–18 and 21, wherein the selected job page is retrieved, including any information on the job page),
+receiving from the server the retrieved one of the documents (See FIG. 1 and paragraphs 17–18 and 21, wherein the selected job page is retrieved, including any information on the job page),

-wherein the document selected includes the labels of the fields in the document to be completed by the user entering the information into the document (See FIG. 2D–E).
+wherein a document selected includes labels of fields in a document to be completed by the first user entering information into the document (See FIG. 2D–E).
 Neagu and Savage do not expressly disclose the remaining claim elements.

 Fredell discloses document templates (See col. 15, ll.
 47–48 and col. 16, ll.
 15–18, wherein document templates are disclosed); and

-wherein the document template selected preselects the information in the document to be completed by the user entering the information into the document (See col. 15, ll.
+wherein the document template selected preselects information in a document to be completed by the first user entering information into the document (See col. 15, ll.
 47–48, wherein task templates preselect for industry and function, and col. 16, ll.
 15–18, wherein checklist items are preselected according to task).

 One of ordinary skill in the art would have recognized that applying the known technique of Fredell would have yielded predictable results and resulted in an improved system for the same reasons as stated above with respect to claim 2.

-Claim 6: Neagu and Savage do not expressly disclose the elements of claim 6.
+Claim 6: Although Neagu discloses a user with a field worker role (See citations above), Neagu and Savage do not expressly disclose the remaining elements of dependent claim 6.

-Fredell discloses wherein the method further comprises tracking whether the user has completed the form and flags to the field supervisor or manager and that the user has yet to complete the form or tracks that the user has not completed the form, until the user has completed the form (See col. 15, ll.
+Fredell discloses wherein the method further comprises tracking whether a user has completed a form and flags to a user with a field supervisor or manager role that the user has yet to complete the form or tracks that the user has not completed the form, until the user has completed the form (See col. 15, ll.
 45–65, wherein the system allows a project manager to monitor tasks and task status, and wherein managers are notified of overdue tasks).

 One of ordinary skill in the art would have recognized that applying the known technique of Fredell would have yielded predictable results and resulted in an improved system for the same reasons as stated above with respect to claim 2.